 On top of this mandate, everyone on every level of Nevada and Las Vegas governments should be thinking of alternatives that will impact our city positively in the years to come, in regards to energy.
 Mayor Carolyn Goodman and the current City Council have taken great strides and have succeeded in leading Las Vegas to become the 1st city of its size in the nation to achieve 100% renewable energy for its city operations.
 While this is a strong step in the right direction, we need to be doing more.

 Dave’s experience in helping thousands of citizens get off dangerous, addictive chemicals will come in handy when he helps push for legislation that will help our city get off its dependency to fossil fuels.
 Unlike the previous administration, that tried to run solar energy, rooftop solar companies with jobs, and forward-thinking ideas out of the state, Dave will be working hard to raise Las Vegas to a 5-STAR certification for sustainable and renewable energy.

 Part of the process of making sure that our city has the best is to make sure that we’re consulting with the brightest.
 Dave’s sister, Jennifer Marlon, Ph.D. and her husband lead Yale University’s Program on Climate Change Communication.
+The Yale Program on Climate Communication has been performing surveys, experiments and modeling for years to determine what everyone thinks about the (undisputable) climate change we’re experiencing and what scientists know is happening.
 Staying up to date on the latest science coming out of one of our nation’s leading academic facilities is part of the reason why I’m so passionate about making sure our city is prepped to not only do its part but to thrive during these upcoming decades of change.

 Read about some of the other issues facing Las Vegas, Nevada.